Sharan Forest

 Alternatively, you can simply unwind in the hostel area, enjoy the shade of the trees, play with the hostel dog, or take a short stroll.
 In the evenings, you have the option of having a bonfire or stargazing.
 And oh, the stars look amazing!
 The lack of light pollution reveals a breathtaking view of the night sky.
 Coupling that with the soothing sounds of the nearby flowing river creates a heavenly atmosphere.
 Overall, it was a wonderful experience.
 Two days is an ideal duration to savor this place.

 We greatly underestimated this factor and ended up feeling quite cold in our summer attire, haha.
-I checked Google (it indicated 15 degrees at night), verified with our tour manager, and the conclusion was that a light sweater or shawl would suffice for the temperature at Sharan.
+I checked Google (it indicated 15 degrees at night), verified with our tour manager, and concluded that a light sweater or shawl would suffice for the temperature in Sharan.
 It turned out to be quite different.

 People were genuinely dressed in heavy jackets, even layering up two or three times, and the temperature was likely well below 10 degrees at night.
 We managed to get through this in lawn and cotton clothing, camping under the open sky—that was another adventure wrapped up, but the lessons to remember are: Prepare thoroughly.

-Even though Sharan isn’t at a high altitude, it is a dense forest filled with trees, so little sunlight penetrates, and with a river running through, it creates a rather chilly atmosphere.
+Even though Sharan isn’t at a high altitude, it is a dense forest with little sunlight penetrating, and a river running through it creates a rather chilly atmosphere.
 The temperature is much more comfortable and enjoyable once the sun appears, but it doesn’t start warming up until around 11:00 am.

 The locals informed us that the area is accessible only for a few months during the summer and is entirely closed off in winter due to heavy snowfall.
 So yes, pack your jackets and shawls, and don’t solely depend on Google.
 Be sure to check the weather before you visit this breathtaking tourist spot.